 Arrival day

 Emu Bay is an ideal location for your Kangaroo Island stay.
-Far enough away to really give you that feeling of having you own special space, close to one of the best beaches AND well located for sight seeing across the island.
+This destination is far enough away to really give you that feeling of having your own special space, close to one of the best beaches AND well located for sightseeing across the island.

-We suggest you stock up before heading out to Emu Bay as once there you will just want to relax and soak up the views and peace.
+We suggest you stock up on supplies before heading out to Emu Bay as once there, you will just want to relax and soak up the views and peace.

 The local area

-Some things to do within 30 minutes drive of Emu Bay.
+Wondering what to do on Kangaroo Island?
+Here are some activities and attractions within a 30 minute drive of Emu Bay.

 Mini De Lights – Pop up stall for coffee, cocktails and take away light meals at Emu Bay beach access.
 Open weekends in summer.